 Additional Field Options for the Donation Form

-By default, the social fundraising donation form only collects the first name, last name, and email address of the donor.
-This makes the donation process as simple as possible in a situation where the donors may want to support the social fundraiser, but not necessarily to commit to your organization.
+By default, the Peer-to-Peer fundraising donation form only collects the first name, last name, and email address of the donor.
+This makes the donation process as simple as possible in a situation where the donors may want to support the fundraiser, but not necessarily to commit to your organization.

 You can choose which fields to display.
 You can also choose to make them required.
 You cannot re-label these fields, nor can you change the order in which they appear.

 You can also apply an Alternate Web Template to the Peer-to-Peer Fundraising pages for this campaign.

 Individuals can become Peer-to-Peer Fundraisers by creating a Fundraising page for a particular campaign.
 They can do this online, or a system user can create a page for them.